 Scroll through the cars, using filters on the left as needed.
 Orbitz offers occasional Insider Prices on rental cars, so keep an eye out for the blue highlighted prices.

 Once you’ve found the class of car you want from the rental agency of your choice, click the price to make the reservation.
 On the next screen, select any add-ons or accessories you want, then click “Reserve.”

 Hot Tip: Cards like the Chase Sapphire Preferred® card come with free collision/loss coverage for rental cars!
 Just use your card to pay, and decline the rental company’s collision damage.

 Enter contact details, payment information (if prompted), and select whether you want collision protection.
 That’s it!

-In head-to-head comparisons, they offered the same prices as other portals like Amex Travel.
+In head-to-head comparisons, Orbitz offered the same prices as other portals like Amex Travel.
 The exception was at Budget, where Insider Prices were available.
-Across the board, rentals from Budget were $2-$5 cheaper per day than at other OTAs.
+Across the board, rentals from Budget were $2 to $5 cheaper per day than at other OTAs.

 Orbitz offers some decent deals on travel, as well as a fairly robust rewards program and a very handy 24-hour free cancellation policy on flight bookings.
 Thanks to its price guarantee, you can always get the difference refunded if you find a lower price elsewhere within 24 hours of booking!

 For information on alternative OTAs and metasearch engines, check out our post on the best websites for booking cheap flights.

 Like this post?
 Pin it on Pinterest!